IoT-Lab-Minden/RP_Tracking/README.md

 3. Build the software using *catkin_make*.

+4. Source the current worksapce using *source devel/setup.bash'*.

-4. Execute the following command.
-Replace *MODEL_PATH* with a path to a model file (e.g. "/rp_tracking/models/tello_cage.model") and set *TOPIC* to the name of the topic, where the input point cloud is published at.
+5. Execute the following command.
+Replace *MODEL_PATH* with a path to a model file (e.g. "CATKIN_WS/src/rp_tracking/rp_tracking/rp_tracking/models/tello_cage.model", replace *CATKIN_WS* with the path to your workspace) and set *TOPIC* to the name of the topic, where the input point cloud is published at.

    ```bash
    roslaunch rp_tracking rp_tracking.launch _model:=MODEL_PATH _input_cloud:=/TOPIC